locomotive-agency/SEODeploy/README.md

 4. **Flexible**: The library contains code that is meant to be reconfigured and repurposed for individual needs.
 We have tried to make classes and functions as flexible as possible, towards this end.
 5. **Logging**: Error, Info, Warning notifications are logged to `seotesting.log` via included functionality.

+## Getting Started
-See the [docs](https://locomotive-agency.github.io/SEODeploy/) folder for more information.
+See the [docs](https://locomotive-agency.github.io/SEODeploy/) for all the information you need to get started.

 !!! warning
     This library should be considered beta software and not used as a dependable solution without thorough testing.
 Expect bugs.

-## Inspiration for some parts taken from:
+## Inspiration for some parts taken from
 * https://github.com/AlejandroGonzalR/jenkins-vue/tree/master/jenkins/scripts
 * https://github.com/mattfair/SeleniumFactory-for-Python/blob/master/sauce_ondemand_test.py
 * https://github.com/jenkins-docs/simple-python-pyinstaller-app/tree/master/jenkins